 Azarenka feeling fit as Sharapova, Halep withdraw

 The former world No.1, who defeated Russian qualifier Elena Vesnina 6-2 6-0 on Monday, slipped outside the world’s top 30 in 2014 as she battled with foot and knee injuries after winning the 2013 Australian Open.
 And after nearly three years of battling with her fitness, the world No.22 believes she is back on track.
+In other news Halep has withdrawn for her next round against the Belrausian.

 “It’s definitely a lot better than the last three years I would say,” Azarenka said of her fitness after her first-round win.
 “There’s always a little bit of an adjustment of the match play, reaction and rustiness but it’s a good start.
 Let’s see where it takes me.